 A fourth sunrise signals the final day of the Coulee Challenge 1200K.
 Hazy light illuminates the morning rises.
-Fully awake and alert – something I wasn’t sure would happen after this many hours and miles – I still fail to immediately remember where we are.
+Despite being fully awake and alert – something I wasn’t sure would happen after this many hours and miles – remembering where we are eludes me.

 We’re somewhere lush and lovely, but the rolling terrain doesn’t distinguish itself to me.
 It should be disorienting, but I feel just right momentarily not knowing our physical location.
 Instead, I’m engulfed in the sensations of movement and convergence.

 Everything we’ve done from May to August blends to form one long uninterrupted course that brings us precisely to this place, and as it unfurls in my mind I gradually know where we are.
 We’re in Minnesota, along our summer ride continuum.

 We’ve pedaled from Washington, D.C., through the Shenandoah in Virginia, on into the steeps of the Appalachians in Maryland, West Virginia, and Pennsylvania, until at last clipping in for these four big days of riding the rollers of Minnesota and the Driftless Region of Wisconsin.

 Our current location matters in terms of the next turn on the cue sheet, but the physical space we occupy means little to me right now.
 The sunrises of spring and summer melt into each other, and the fluidity of our effort feels amazing.